 Whether you have a landscape project in mind or just want a lush, green lawn all year long, planting the right kind of grass that adapts readily to Texas heat is essential to cultivating an award-winning lawn.
 Fortunately, several grass types are available that are low maintenance, drought-resistant and flourish in the heat during the summer months.

 With a deep and extensive root system capable of accessing moisture during drought, Bermuda grass is perfect for Texas commercial and residential landscapes.
 In fact, Bermuda grass requires heat and full sun to grow thick and green.
 Although you won’t need to water Bermuda grass, it will respond nicely to irrigation and may fall into dormancy if you don’t water it during drought.
-High tolerance to heavy foot traffic also means Bermuda grass makes an excellent grass for kids, pets, and outdoor swimming pools.
+High tolerance to heavy foot traffic also means Bermuda grass makes an excellent grass for kids, pets, and water features.

 Bermuda grass needs to be fertilized only once or twice a year, as long as the soil pH is acidic (between five and 6.5 pH).
 Fertilizer should contain potassium, phosphate, and nitrogen.
 Generally, Bermuda grass is adequately aggressive towards resisting insect and weed problems.